-2016 is expected to be a challenging year for job seekers, with the London market becoming increasingly competitive amidst a slowdown in growth
+Every year, the job market is expected to be more challenging than the previous one for for job seekers, with the London market becoming increasingly competitive amidst a slowdown in growth

 The key to securing a job in such a competitive market is to remain dedicated, prepared, and focused.
 The additional challenge is that most of you will also be working full-time when you embark on this journey.
 That is where a career coach comes in.